uselessbongo/tease-tuesday-ideas/README.md

 The LP shall not have an orgasm during a teasing session unless authorized by the KH.

 These activities should be minimal effort for the KH.
-KH can even watch TV or scroll phone during these activities.
+Some activities are well suited for KH to watch TV or scroll phone.

 ### Physical Teasing LP